JC-ProgJava/Handwritten-Digit-Dataset/README.md

 The dataset is licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, which gives permission for:
 - Sharing: distributing & copying the dataset in any format.
-- Adaptation/modification: change, add on to, and use commercially.
+- Adaptation/modification: change, add ons.
+- Commercial use

 As long as:
 - Attribution: credit is given to the creator, providing a link to the license and page where the dataset was originally found.